spcily/caprover-webhook-deploy/README.md

 # caprover-webhook-deploy

-Github actions to deploy to caprover via webhook URL
+Github actions to deploy to caprover via webhook URL.
+Setting webhook inside repo setting would not provide any valuable information when deploying.

 ## Inputs